 Improper Designation of “Exempt” Employees

 If you have exempt employees that are not entitled to receive overtime pay, the burden is on you to prove it.
-Most employees are entitled to overtime pay thanks to the Fair Labor Standards Act (FLSA), but not all.
+Most employees have entitled to overtime pay thanks to the Fair Labor Standards Act (FLSA), but not all.

 According to the FLSA, there are seven major categories of exempt workers – executive employees, administrative employees, learned professional employees, creative professional employees, computer employees, highly compensated employees, and outside sales employees.